FFlap/anw-runners_Unity/README.md

 - Provides source chips per answer that jump to supporting text:
   - Webpages: inline highlight + scroll to matching text.
   - YouTube: seek to transcript timestamp when available.
+- Enhances Google search results based on your intent
+- Distraction-free Reader Mode for cleaner articles
+- Text-to-speech Audio Mode with adjustable speed
+- Smart content summaries and tone analysis
+- One-click Autofill for common form fields
+- Built-in Color Blind Mode for improved contrast
+- Reduced Motion Mode for a calmer experience
+- Lightweight, non-intrusive design that works on top of existing sites

 ## Setup